nhutchison/PSIPro/README.md

 Thanks to Malcolm (Maxstang) for the boards, support, testing and encouragement.

 ## Version History

+    *  Version 1.4 - 13th May 2020
+         * Added a check in the T command processing to prevent settig the global timing parameters if the command is not addressed to a PSI (address 0,4,5)

     *  Version 1.3 - 21st April 2020
          * Minor fix for timing in Imperial March.